konjoinfinity/project4phoneapp/README.md

 ## Konjo

-Welcome to Konjo Communities where you can create, join, meet, grow, and comment about communities.
-This is the react native phone app version of the project built using react native.
+Welcome to Konjo Communities where you can create, join, meet, grow, and discover communities.
+This is app is currently being developed using react native.

 <div>
 <img src="https://user-images.githubusercontent.com/46323883/59937920-a4ba1180-9421-11e9-9d6b-97f52d9a71c5.jpg" width="350" height="200"></div>